Trevor Porter

-Trevor James Porter (born 16 October 1956) is an English retired professional football goalkeeper and coach who played in the Football League for Brentford.
+Trevor James Porter (born 16 October 1956) is an English retired professional footballer who played as a goalkeeper in the Football League for Brentford.

 Playing career

 Fulham

 A goalkeeper, Porter began his career at Second Division club Fulham and signed his first professional contract in May 1974, but left the club in 1976 without making a first team appearance.

 Slough Town

-Porter dropped into non-league football to sign for Isthmian League First Division club Slough Town prior to the beginning of the 1976–77 season.
-He was first-choice goalkeeper at the club and racked up 113 appearances before departing at the end of the 1978–79 season.
+Porter dropped into non-League football to sign for Isthmian League First Division club Slough Town prior to the beginning of the 1976–77 season.
+He was first-choice goalkeeper at the club and made 113 appearances before departing at the end of the 1978–79 season.

 Brentford

-Injury to Len Bond and a suspension for Graham Cox saw Porter return to the Football League to sign for Third Division club Brentford in August 1978 for a £750 fee.
+A hand injury to Len Bond and a suspension for Graham Cox saw Porter return to the Football League to sign for Third Division club Brentford in August 1978 for a £750 fee.
 Porter played in the first 13 matches of the season, until the fit-again Len Bond came back into the team.
-He was kept on for the 1979–80 season and made a further four appearances before being released.
+He was kept on for the 1979–80 season and made four further appearances before being released.